frozflame/molbiox/notes/exonerate.md

 Notes on `exonerate`
 =======

-*exonerate*
-suite for investigating DNA and RNA sequence similarities
+`exonerate` is a suite for investigating DNA and RNA sequence similarities

     $ fasta* --help # for more information
     $ man fastalength  # for a list